 - (1) "Credit union" means a cooperative, nonprofit corporation incorporated under s.
-186.02. - (2) "Director or officer" means a natural person who serves as a director or officer of a credit union or as a member of a credit union's credit committee.
+186.02 and the Wisconsin credit union savings insurance corporation organized under s.
+186.35. - (2) "Director or officer" means a natural person who serves as a director or officer of a credit union, a member of a credit union's credit committee or a trustee of the Wisconsin credit union savings insurance corporation.

-- 186.094 Reliance by directors or officers.
-Unless the director or officer has knowledge that makes reliance unwarranted, a director or officer, in discharging his or her duties to the credit union, may rely on information, opinions, reports or statements, any of which may be written or oral, formal or informal, including financial statements and other financial data, if prepared or presented by any of the following: - (1) An officer or employee of the credit union whom the director or officer believes in good faith to be reliable and competent in the matters presented. - (2) Legal counsel, certified public accountants licensed or certified under ch.
-442, or other persons as to matters the director or officer believes in good faith are within the person's professional or expert competence. - (3) In the case of reliance by a director, a committee of the board of directors of which the director is not a member if the director believes in good faith that the committee merits confidence.
+186.094 Reliance by directors or officers.
+Unless the director or officer has knowledge that makes reliance unwarranted, a director or officer, in discharging his or her duties to the credit union, may rely on information, opinions, reports or statements, any of which may be written or oral, formal or informal, including financial statements and other financial data, if prepared or presented by any of the following:

+- (1) An officer or employee of the credit union whom the director or officer believes in good faith to be reliable and competent in the matters presented. - (2) Legal counsel, public accountants or other persons as to matters the director or officer believes in good faith are within the person's professional or expert competence. - (3) In the case of reliance by a director, a committee of the board of directors of which the director is not a member if the director believes in good faith that the committee merits confidence